Spring Preparatory Program

 The Summer Program is six weeks in residence at the University of Rhode Island’s Kingston campus.
 Students take one week of coursework in writing, computing and library services, and career development followed by a five-week session in which students take three University-credited courses (eight to ten college credits).
 Content- and skills-based tutoring is provided.
 Click here for the 2015 Summer Program Calendar.

 In addition to other requirements, students must pass ALL classes with a minimum C (2.00) GPA with passing grades in all classes to successfully complete the Summer Program and enter URI as a member of the TD Nation.
 TD finances the cost of tuition, fees, housing, meals, and books.
-Click here for a list of Things To Bring.
+Click here for a list of What To Bring.

 The TD Nation offers opportunity, family, and community throughout the academic year.
 Through an assigned staff member, TD provides intensive academic advisement and key support services.
 During the academic year, students must: